Configuring GTm 5250

 The following instructions are for setting up the GTm 5250.

-- On the GTm 5250 touchscreen controller, press the settings button to view settings and the IP address.
+- On the GTm 5250 touchscreen controller, press the home button twice to view settings, then tap networking to view the IP address.

 - In a web browser, navigate to the IP address of the GTm 5250.

-Connect the DVI-I to DVI-I cable to Computer In 2 on the rear of the codec.
-For the convenience of the GTm 5250 users, leave the other end of the cable on the meeting room table.
-This allows users to connect a laptop to the GTm 5250 when they need to do so.
-The GTm 5250 includes a selection of adaptors to be used with the DVI-I to DVI-I cable where the video output of a PC is other than DVI-I (for example, VGA, HDMI, DVI-D).
+Connect the DVI-I to DVI-I cable to Computer In 2 on the rear of the codec and leave the other end of the cable on the meeting room table.
+This allows users to connect a laptop to the GTm 5250 if needed.
+The GTm 5250 includes a selection of adaptors that can be used with the DVI-I to DVI-I cable if the video output on the laptop is not DVI-I (for example, VGA, HDMI, DVI-D).

 Additionally, you can connect an HDMI source to Computer In 1 on the rear of the codec.
-This can be useful where you have a permanent digital source that you want to connect to the GTm, for example an Apple TV or whiteboard.
+This can be useful if you have a permanent digital source you want to connect to the GTm, such as an Apple TV or whiteboard.

-When users are in a meeting, they can select to share content using the touchscreen controller.
-If more than one source is connected, the GTm 5250 displays content from the most-recently connected source.
+Users can share content through the touchscreen controller during meetings.
+If more than one source is connected, the GTm 5250 displays content from the most recently connected source.

-Connect PC audio out (or indeed another audio source) to the audio line-in on the rear of the codec to send PC audio to the speakers at the far end of the call.
+Connect PC audio out or other audio source to the audio line-in on the rear of the codec to send PC audio to the speakers at the far end of the call.

 When the GTm goes into standby mode, the screens darken, the microphone is disabled, and the camera turns away from the room.
 The touchscreen controller does not dim unless it is during out-of-hours.

 The GTm does not go into this state if an active content source is connected.
 If you touch the controller or connect a content source, the GTm comes out of standby mode such that the screens will display the content.
 The camera and microphone will come out of standby mode if there is an active call.